sudlo/CI-CD/README.md

     * **Size**: A size that supports nested virtualization, like **`Standard_D4s_v3`**.
 This is critical.
     * **Administrator account**: Create a username and password.
     * **Inbound port rules**: Allow **`RDP (3389)`**.
 3. Create the VM and connect to it using Remote Desktop.

-[Image of the Azure VM creation settings]

 #### **1.2 Configure the Server**
 Inside your new VM, we need to prepare the operating system.